mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 method from the official documentation ["Installing a cluster on any platform"](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html).

-This method is a fully customized automation, allowing the user to deploy a cluster to use any automation they want, including provider's specific, to deploy an OpenShift cluster.
+This method is a fully customized automation, allowing the user to deploy a cluster to use any automation they want, including provider's specific like network components, required to deploy an OpenShift cluster.

 There are other methods and tools than using `openshift-installer` to deploy provider-agnostic cluster, like Assisted Installer, which is not covered by this guide.